• Angelita Lapuz Bradney, writer

 Angelita Lapuz Bradney is a prize-winning fiction writer with British and Filipino heritage.
 Her work has been published in numerous literary magazines and anthologies and performed on stage.
 She has an MA in Creative and Life Writing from Goldsmiths, University of London, and is a graduate of the Faber Academy.

 Angelita's novel-in-progress, Wildwood, is a British-Filipino family drama entwined with ghosts and folklore.
-It is currently shortlisted for the 2024 SI Leeds Literary Prize.
-Wildwood also won the 2022 Byte the Book/Hachette UK bursary for debut authors and was runner-up in the 2021 Writers & Artists 'Turn the Page' competition.
+Wildwood was shortlisted for the 2024 SI Leeds Literary Prize.
+It also won the 2022 Byte the Book/Hachette UK bursary for debut authors and was runner-up in the 2021 Writers & Artists 'Turn the Page' competition.

 You can also read many of her short stories below, including All that water must be unimaginably heavy, which won the £4000 National Memory Day short story competition in 2017.